CampbellCrowley/SpikeyBot-Discord/docs/README.md

 <a name="Main..getStats"></a>

 ### Main~getStats() ⇒ <code>Object</code> ℗
-Fetch our statistics about the bot.
+Fetch our statistics about the bot on this shard.

 **Kind**: inner method of [<code>Main</code>](#Main)
 **Returns**: <code>Object</code> - The statistics we collected.